Why Elangomat

 If using “Elangomat” is cultural appropriation because it comes from Lenape:

-The English language has adopted many words from other languages.
+English is built on borrowed words.
 That’s not appropriation.
 That’s how language works.
 It’s respectful adoption, not theft.

 When we use “Elangomat,” we honor the Lenape language by preserving a word that represents friendship, guidance, and leadership by example.
 We don’t claim it’s originally English.
 We acknowledge its Lenape roots while using it as an English word.